Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

--Now just click on a POI in each layer to open it in the same window.
+- Now just click on a POI in each layer to open it in the same window.

 ![AR-vos_3LayersPOIsSideBySide](images/AR-vos_3LayersPOIsSideBySide.png)

+The only substantial difference is in the field **URL for trigger image.**
+- If it is empty, AR-vos treats this as a geolocative layer.
+If you open it in the AR-vos app, you will be surrounded by all the POIs in that layer.
+- If that field contains the URL of a png or jpg that is viewable on the Internet, that image will be treated as the trigger image for this POI.
+Usually this image is

+If you're not sure which image you entered:
+  - Click in the field, select all, copy, and then paste into a browser URL field.
+You'll see the image and can use it to test that layer.